Wireless VS Ethernet: Which is better for online gaming?17 Jan

 But these high speeds are meaningless for gaming, which requires very little bandwidth to run effectively, usually no more than 1mb per second.
-Plus your Internet connection is most likely no more than 100mbps, so buying a router for its high Wifi speeds to help your online gaming is pointless.
+However, powerful routers with great coverage will usually be more reliable than your standard router from your internet provider.

 You can run a speed test for free here.

 Does playing on an Ethernet connection mean I will have no more lag?